SwissDataScienceCenter/renku/docs/introduction/index.rst

 Philosophy
 ----------

-As in the traditional art form of renga from which it borrows its name, the platform encourages the interdisciplinary cooperation (or coopetition) between data scientists to advance a research agenda through individual leap contributions.
+As in the traditional art form of renku from which it borrows its name, the platform encourages the interdisciplinary cooperation (or coopetition) between data scientists to advance a research agenda through individual leap contributions.

-In the same spirit, **Renga's** philosophy is to mobilize and connect skills from the data science community, to enhance their collective intelligence, and to allow the discovery of knowledge without premeditation.
+In the same spirit, **Renku's** philosophy is to mobilize and connect skills from the data science community, to enhance their collective intelligence, and to allow the discovery of knowledge without premeditation.
 From the users’ perspective, it is essentially a digital canvas where data science projects